 I approached this week's blog from the angle that one of the main reasons suggested as to why Jose Mourinho was a perfect fit for Manchester United was his 'ego'.
 By ego, I refer to the everyday use of the term and not the Freudian sense.
 It seems strange in a world where humility is considered an admirable trait and that its antonym, ego, is considered a necessary characteristic to be in a position of power be it business, government or sport.
 When Michael Essien was asked for one word to describe the genius of his former manager who signed him for both Chelsea and Real Madrid, ego was the word that sprung to mind.
-For Essien and the many others who suggested that ego was an important attribute to manage Manchester United they maybe mistook ego for what is really needed, confidence, a faith in one's ability which is a totally different thing and something Alex Ferguson had in abundance.
+For Essien and the many others who suggested that ego was an important attribute to manage Manchester United they maybe mistook ego for what is needed, confidence, faith in one's ability which is a different thing and something Alex Ferguson had in abundance.

-When Mourinho was announced as the successor to the disappointing reign of Louis Van Gaal at Old Trafford the common consensus was that this was a perfect fit.
+When Mourinho was announced as the successor to the disappointing reign of Louis Van Gaal at Old Trafford the universal consensus was that this was a perfect fit.
 A manager who had not only won at every club he managed but won quickly.
 Since taking over Porto in 2002, Mourinho has won 8 domestic titles, 2 Champions Leagues and 1 UEFA cup, which earned him the title of Portugals greatest ever coach in 2015.
 He has managed arguably the best clubs in Portugal, England, Italy and Spain so how is it that I stand before you critiquing such a successful manager.
-Is it that I’m some sort of 'football Einstein' trying to delete 16 years of his career or is Jose's ego, so deep rooted in who he is, becoming a problem to his managerial career success.
+Is it that I’m some 'football Einstein' trying to delete 16 years of his career or is Jose's ego, so deep-rooted in who he is, becoming a problem to his managerial career success.

 In the book ‘Ego is the Enemy’, Ryan Holiday debunks many of the myths which we may feel make it acceptable for people who are successful or in a position of power to be egotistical.
 In a recent interview speaking about his book, Holiday explains that "It's not so much that I want people to think less of themselves, it's that I want them to think rationally and objectively about their skills, not optimistically.
 Questioning ourselves is what drives us to improve and get better.
 In addition to that, the less time you spend thinking about yourself, the more time you spend thinking about others and the work you're doing and the standards you set for yourself.
-This is how you stretch and grow and throw off selfish egotistical things".
+This approach is how you stretch and grow and throw off selfish, egotistical things".
 Sound familiar Jose?

 The book is broken into three aspects of ego in the circle of life.
 We are either aspiring, succeeding or failing.
 How our ego reacts in each of these states will help define the type of person we are and how successful we will be in life.
-For Mourinho his early career was spent as a devout student of the game.
+For Mourinho, his early career was spent as a devout student of the game.
 He got a sports science degree and his football qualifications.
 He worked in various areas of football such as youth coach, scout and interpreter for Sir Bobby Robson at Sporting Lisbon, Porto and Barcelona.
-From there he began his managerial career with a brief but successful spells with Benfica and Uniao de Leiria.
-This eagerness to learn is an important aspect of all our characters.
+From there he began his managerial career with brief but successful spells with Benfica and Uniao de Leiria.
+This eagerness to learn is an essential aspect of all our characters.
 For many being a student starts and ends in the aspiring stage when in fact it should stay with us throughout our lives.
-I'm not trying to say Jose stopped learning but certainly in this early part of his career he gained a vast amount of knowledge which shaped his football philosophy before moving into a period of succeeding with Porto, Chelsea and Inter Milan.
+I'm not trying to say Jose stopped learning, but indeed, in this early part of his career, he gained a vast amount of knowledge which shaped his football philosophy before moving into a period of succeeding with Porto, Chelsea and Inter Milan.

-From the moment Jose arrived on the shores of Britain we were in no doubt that this manager had not just an ego but a massive one.
-Self-appointed the ‘special one’ he arrived at Chelsea on the back of phenomenal managerial career start with Porto.
+From the moment Jose arrived on the shores of Britain we were in no doubt that this manager had not just ego but a massive one.
+Self-appointed the ‘special one’ he arrived at Chelsea on the back of remarkable managerial career started with Porto.
 Success followed to Chelsea (league and domestic titles) and then to Inter Milan winning the treble (domestic league and cup and Champions league).The calling of Real Madrid had everyone in no doubt that this one-time interpreter for Sir Bobby Robson was indeed the 'special one' and was destined to become the greatest ever manager.
 The juggernaut of Mourinho's ego was at full speed ahead.
 He was announced as the Galactico manager to manage a team of Galacticos.